University of Technology Sydney

 MEDICAL TERMINOLOGY

-Through a self-study module you will learn how medical terms are constructed and some of the common “parts” used in different medical terms.
-On-campus you will use your practical notes and anatomical charts and models to learn how to describe the position of different parts of the body.
+Through a self-study module, you will learn how medical terms are constructed and some of the common “parts” used in different medical terms.
+On campus, you will use your practical notes, anatomical charts and models to learn how to describe the position of different body parts.

 HOMEOSTASIS AND THE ENDOCRINE SYSTEM